Skip to contents

 ovscout2 is a free, open-source R/Shiny app for scouting volleyball matches.
 It provides industry-standard dvw files that can be used with the openvolley suite of R packages, or with any other volleyball analytics software that takes dvw files as inputs.

-The app is writen in R, but you do not necessarily need to be an R user to be able to use it.
+The app is writen in R, but you do not need to be an R user to be able to use it.
 We provide script files to launch the app from the command line — see the Standalone section below for installation and startup.

 Installation

 The app can be run on Windows, Linux, or Mac systems.
-It is possible to run the app on a laptop or desktop and connect to it with a tablet or similar touch device to do the actual scouting.
+It is possible to run the app on a laptop or desktop and connect to that with a tablet or similar touch device to do the actual scouting.
 See Device considerations below.

 Also see the “Other system utilities” section, below.